Skip to main content

 • simplify certificate management.

-In a Managed Kubernetes cluster, the process of terminating TLS connections can be configured on a load balancer.
-TLS connection termination on a load balancer is available in clusters with Kubernetes version 1.25 and higher.
+In a Managed Kubernetes cluster, TLS connection termination can be configured on the load balancer.
+TLS connection termination on the load balancer is available in clusters with Kubernetes version 1.25 and later.
 You can upgrade the cluster version.

-You can manage certificates through the Secrets Manageradd your custom certificate or issue a Let’s Encrypt® certificate.
+Certificates can be managed via the Certificate Manageradd your custom certificate or issue a Let’s Encrypt® certificate.

 1. Add a custom certificate or issue one in Secrets Manager.